Microchip Graphics Suite (MGS) Harmony Composer User Guide

 For Windows, MGS Harmony Composer can be launched as a stand-alone by double-clicking composer.exe in the gfx\middleware\legato\composer\windows folder.

-The composer for Linux can be found in the gfx/middleware/legato/composer/linux directory, while the version for macOS is located in the gfx/middleware/legato/composer/macos folder.
+The Composer for Linux can be found in the gfx/middleware/legato/composer/linux directory, while the version for macOS is located in the gfx/middleware/legato/composer/macos folder.

 Back to Top